Lambdacube/bnd-dsap-plugin/README.md

 # Bnd Declarative Services Annotation Properties Plugin
 This plugin allows the definition of DS component properties using annotations

+## The plugin as moved to [primeval-io/bnd-dsap-plugin](http://github.com/primeval-io/bnd-dsap-plugin) !

 # Now available on Maven Central!